Children and Young People

 Holiday Bible Week is a brilliant event put together by members of churches all over Bishop's Stortford, Thorley and the nearby villages.
 It takes place every August (and has done for more than THIRTY YEARS!) in big tents in the grounds of a local school.
 There's a central group with members from these churches that meet regularly to plan and organise everything that is needed for each years event.

 Save the date for this year!
-Monday 4th - Friday 8th August 2025
+Monday 4th - Friday 8th August 2025: 'Once upon a time'

 500+ children take part in a whole heap of activities - crafts, silly games, singing, prayers) all centred around Jesus Christ and the Bible.
 Find out more and sign up by clicking on the link below.